Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/resources/prometheum.md

 }
 ```

-Prometheum is an advanced material that can only be produced in an [Atomic Forge](^oritech:processing/atomic_forge).
+Prometheum is an advanced material that can only be produced in an [atomic forge](^oritech:processing/atomic_forge).

-It is used for crafting [Prometheum Tools](^oritech:tools/prometheum) and the Ultimate (tier 7) Machine Core.
+It is used for crafting [prometheum tools](^oritech:tools/prometheum) and the ultimate (tier 7) machine core.